ctorres1/cart-magento/README.md

 **Debug Mode in custom checkout**<sup>*</sup>

 This feature enabled allows testing the plugin without a SSL certificate.
-The custon chechuot does not appear as a payment method if you operate over HTTP and with the configuration disabled.
+The custom checkout does not appear as a payment method if you operate over HTTP and with the configuration disabled.
 It is not recommended enable this option in production environment.

 **Status Update Cron between Magento and MercadoPago**<sup>*</sup>